vbwx/finddup/Manual.md

 end with blank lines, and video files, which might have a varying number of NUL characters at the end of their contents.

-    However, this method is a little slower because it needs to open every file to compare their contents to each other, whereas the default method only has to compare files of the same size.
+    However, this method is slower because it needs to open every file to compare their contents to each other, whereas the default method only has to compare files of the same size.

 - With **precise comparison** (**-p**), file contents are compared byte for byte, so it can be guaranteed that only perfect duplicates are found.